Shimazu Nariakira: Early life and rise to power

 To further discredit and impede Nariakira's rise to lord of Satsuma, Yura was rumored to have asked at least five spiritual leaders to cast spells on Nariakira's eldest sons as well as take other measures to curse Nariakira's children.
 Many of Nariakira's followers believed Yura was the source of the subsequent deaths of his eldest children.
-This belief caused many of them to call for the assassination of Yura, her son Hisamitsu, and Zusho, whom they felt also played a hand in the deaths of Nariakira's eldest children.
+This belief caused many of them to call for the assassination of Yura, her son Hisamitsu, and Zusho, who they felt also played a hand in the deaths of Nariakira's eldest children.
 Nariakira was able to restrain them; upon hearing of their plans for murder, Narioki began rooting out Nariakira's supporters and ordering their deaths by seppuku.

 The conflict had gotten so far out of hand that Nariakira was left with no choice but to request aid from Abe Masahiro.
 Abe, seeing that Nariakira was being hindered in his proceeding with the Ryūkyū crisis by his own father and family retainers, aided in getting Narioki to retire and removing Zusho.

 Abe first went about the task of removing Zusho, who was greatly relied upon by Narioki, by inviting him to Edo.
 Abe's stated purpose was a desire to discuss the Ryūkyū crisis and its current handling.
 In the process of the conversation, Abe began to ask Zusho a line of questioning that made it apparently clear to Zusho that Abe, as well as the Tokugawa shōgun, knew the truth of the illegal Satsuma-Ryūkyū-Western trade relations, which were being carried out against the shogunate's policy of seclusion.
 Zusho's devotion to Narioki pushed him to take full responsibility for the illicit trade by committing seppuku on December 18, 1848.
 On December 3, 1850, Narioki was called to Edo by the shōgun and presented with a prized set of tea utensils, indicating the shōgun's desire for Narioki to retire.
 On February 3, 1851, Nairoki retired and Shimazu Nariakira was made daimyō of Satsuma.